Share this link via

 One of the best Japanese Kanji dictionary.

-Alone - One, solitary, or without help.
+Alone - Single; solitary; without help.

 It is said that she looked after the orphan.